tommybobbins/studious-octo-goggles/cloud_datafusion.md

 # Cloud DataFusion

-This is based on CDAP, uses a GUI Tool for ETL/ELT.
+This is based on CDAP, is a managed service uses a GUI Tool for ETL/ELT.
+Loading data into data warehouse.

 - Drag and Drop interface
 - 160 Pre-prepared Transformations